Maker, Unknown, probably English.

 Roman numerals rotating with the earth.
 An apparatus connecting the earth to

-the Sun to show the Sun's zenith around the Earth.
-The entire mechanism
+the Sun to shows the Sun's zenith and declination around the Earth as well

 pirouettes upon its central spindle once per year with indicator hand for